 Are you looking for free SQL questions to test your skills?
 Head to Oracle Dev Gym for all your quizzing needs.

 SQuizL is a Wordle-style guess the SQL statement quiz.
-Each day there's a new statement for you to figure out.
-This appears in the top left of the screen, shown with zero, one or two parts of it filled in.
+Each day there’s a new statement for you to figure out.
+This appears at the top left of the screen, shown with zero, one or two parts filled in.
 Pick from the 24 SQL fragments below to complete the statement.

 SQuizL quiz showing a partial SQL statement with options to complete it